ChristianPredoianu/glovo-clone-nuxt3-vitest/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Filter meals, products.
 Add items to your cart, and proceed to checkout.
+Check your orders, change your address.
 Enjoy a seamless delivery experience similar to Glovo.

 <!-- LICENSE -->